 Liver surgery is a complex operation, requiring the skill and experience of surgeons who focus on these procedures.
 Roswell Park is a high-volume center, performing more than 100 major liver procedures each year, including minimally invasive, laparoscopic and traditional open approaches.

-Not a candidate for liver surgery?
+What if I'm not a candidate for liver surgery?

 Neoadjuvant treatments may make surgery possible